 Once at the park, it’s often helpful to designate someone with the responsibility of carrying the autograph books (and some good pens for the autograph books).
 That person will ensure you’ll never miss an autograph opportunity.
 They’ll know where the books are at all times and can access them quickly.

 They’ll also ensure it’s protected in the event of unexpected rain.
-Luckily, Character Signatures’ autograph books have a glossy cover and are resistant to rain and accidental spills.
 Be sure to put your address or even a business card inside your autograph book just in case.
 If you accidentally misplace your book, odds are a helpful Disney Cast Member at Disneyland or Walt Disney World can get it back to you!

 7. They’re Waiting for You.